Jeff Kingston: Early life and studies

-He is married and his wife's relatives are from Iwate Prefecture.

 Academic career

-Kingston is the director of Asian Studies at Temple University in Tokyo.
+Kingston was the founding director of Asian Studies at Temple University, Japan Campus in Tokyo.

 Writing

-Kingston has written for The Japan Times since 1988.
-He had a weekly column called "Counterpoint" until 2017.
+Kingston has published a number of academic volumes about Japan, nationalism, religion, and civil society in Asia.
+He started writing for The Japan Times in 1988, and had a weekly column called "Counterpoint" from 2013 until 2017.
+He has contributed opinion pieces to Financial Times, The Guardian, The Atlantic, Nikkei Asian Review, Washington Post, and The Mekong Review.
 He also writes for The Asia-Pacific Journal: Japan Focus.

 Views

-Kingston is a consistent critic of Japanese Prime Minister Shinzō Abe and his moves to amend Article 9 of the Japanese Constitution, which restricts Japan's military and on Abe's historical revisionism about Japanese war crimes.
+Kingston has been a consistent critic of Japanese Prime Minister Shinzō Abe and his moves to amend Article 9 of the Japanese Constitution, which restricts Japan's military and on Abe's historical revisionism about Japanese war crimes.